h4cc/awesome-elixir/CONTRIBUTING.md

 * New categories, or improvements to the existing categorisation are welcome.
 * Category names have to be alphabetically sorted from a-z.
 * Entry names inside Categories have to be alphabetically sorted from a-z.
+* Use [EditorConfig](http://editorconfig.org) to ensure consistent line-endings, tabs/spaces, etc. or make sure manually that your Editor is configured 'the right way' (see `.editorconfig` for details).

 Thank you for your suggestions!